enoklearn/engineering/exercises/clean-code/clean-katas.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

 1. Visit [CodeWars](https://www.codewars.com/kata/latest)
 2. Select three katas in your skill level
-3. Use as many formal design patterns as you can, when solving the katas
+3. Use as many formal design patterns as you can when solving the katas
 4. Share the results with your mentor

 ## Questions